squeezer2.pl is a rewrite of

 You can download the script from here along with examples of the reporting that it does.

 These are some example reports with different amount of reporting turned on.
 They all processed the same ~ 1.2 gig's (about 5 million lines) of logs which were about 7 days worth for me.
+Unfortunately, these reports were all generated with an old version of the script so the actual output, while the numbers should be the same, looks slightly different.

 Thanks for stopping by, I hope you are able to use this script to tune your squid installation!